 CONCRETE PIERS VS. STEEL PUSH PIERS

-Our Nashville foundation pier experts use steel push piers that can be driven up to 75’ into the ground until they hit the solid bedrock that will permanently ensure your home’s stability in ways that the much shallower concrete piers oftentimes cannot.
+Our Nashville foundation pier experts use steel push piers that can be driven up to 75’ into the ground until they hit the point of refusal that will ensure your home’s stability in ways that the much shallower concrete piers oftentimes cannot.
 Because they are driven so deeply into the ground, the shifting, expanding, and subsequent shrinking of the soils near the surface do not have an effect on the security of the steel piers.
 Steel piers can also support more weight than concrete piers.

 ADVANTAGES OF STEEL PIERS